ImprezaRSC/killroscore-skill/README.md

 ## Killroscore
-This skill turns off roscore and all listening nodes sthat started with roscore
+This skill turns off roscore and all listening nodes that started with roscore

 ## Description
-See above
+This skill terminates roscore

 ## Examples
  - "Kill ross core"
+ - "Ross off"

 ## Credits